Yukio Mishima: Post-war literature

 Mishima with his cat (Asahigraph, 12 May 1948 issue).
 He was known as a cat-lover.
 Yōko (his wife) was jealous of his pet cat, and disliked him petting it.

 After Japan's defeat in World War II, the country was occupied by the U.S.-led Allied Powers.
 At the urging of the occupation authorities, many people who held important posts in various fields were purged from public office.
 The media and publishing industry were also censored, and were not allowed to engage in forms of expression reminiscent of wartime Japanese nationalism.
 (Note: In the occupation of Japan, SCAP executed "sword hunt", and 3 million swords which had been owned by the Japanese people were confiscated.
-Further Kendo was banned, and even when barely allowed in the form of "bamboo sword competition", SCAP severely banned kendo shouts, and, they banned Kabuki which had the revenge theme, or inspired the samurai spirit.)
-In addition, literary figures, including many of those who had been close to Mishima before the end of the war, were branded "war criminal literary figures".
+Kendo was banned, and even when barely allowed in the form of "bamboo sword competition", SCAP severely banned kendo shouts, and, they banned Kabuki which had the revenge theme, or inspired the samurai spirit.)
+In addition, literary figures, including many of those who had been close to Mishima before the end of the war, were branded "war criminal literary figures."
 In response, many prominent literary figures became leftists, joined the Communist Party as a reaction against wartime militarism, and began writing socialist realist literature that might support the cause of socialist revolution.
 These newly converted leftists held great influence in the Japanese literary world immediately following the end of the war, which Mishima found difficult to accept, and he denounced them as "opportunists" in letters to friends.
 Although Mishima was just 20 years old at this time, he worried that his type of literature, based on the 1930s Japanese Romantic School (日本浪曼派, Nihon Rōman Ha), had already become obsolete.